ib0b/stress-testing-app/README.md

 ## Installation

-You will docker installed on your server computer
-You will also need to [install k6](https://k6.io/docs/getting-started/installation/)
+You will need docker installed on your server computer You will also need to [install k6](https://k6.io/docs/getting-started/installation/)

 ## Running the server